MicrosoftDocs/sql-docs/docs/relational-databases/tables/graph-edge-constraints.md

 - Multiple edge constraints defined for the same edge table, are enforced with an `AND` operator.
 - Multiple edge constraint _clauses_ are enforced with an `OR` operator.

 Consider the `Supplier` and `Customer` nodes in your graph.
 Each can be related to the `Product` node by a single, shared edge table: `bought`.
-This supports `Customer  -(bought)-> Product` and `Supplier -(bought)-> Product`.
-This is accomplished using a single edge constraint with multiple edge constraint clauses.
+The `bought` edge table supports `Customer-(bought)-> Product` and `Supplier-(bought)->Product` relationship types.
+This can be accomplished using a single edge constraint with multiple edge constraint clauses.

 **For example:**